MelbDjango/lesson-one/slides/CLASS.md

 ### HTTP: Hyper Text Transfer Protocol

 - The language we communicate with on the Internet
-- Defined in 1989 at CERN by Tim Berners-Lee and his team
+- Defined in 1989 by Sir Tim Berners-Lee and his team at CERN
 - Clients use HTTP to request resources from servers

 ---

 ![](./img/tim-berners-lee.png)

+---

+# TODO: Diagram of clients and servers

 ---